Open-Info/.github/profile/README.md

 For the benefit of all.

-Open-Information acts as a custodian for sensitive information.
+Open-Information acts as a custodian for sensitive user information.

 Through Soulbound-NFT Certification, we:
 - Verifies anonomous entities ✔️ and
-- Flags malicious acters  🚩 .
+- Flag malicious acters  🚩 .

 ### [WhitePaper](https://open-info.gitbook.io/oi-whitepaper/)